We teach Argentine tango as a social dance.

 tango shoes for women and men.

-This course covers basic skills of Argentine tango for dancers who
+This course covers the fundamental skills for dancers who

 have never had Argentine tango.